THIS GENERAL TERMS AND CONDITIONS FOR FIXED LINE SERVICES IS MADE BETWEEN:

 If any provision of the Agreement shall be found by any Court or administrative body of competent jurisdiction to be invalid or unenforceable, the invalidity or unenforceability of the said provision shall not affect the other provisions of the Agreement and all provisions not affected by such invalidity or unenforceability shall remain in full force and effect.
 The parties hereby agree to attempt to substitute for any invalid or unenforceable provision a valid or enforceable provision, with the retention of the economic, legal and commercial objectives of the said invalid or unenforceable provision.

-29.2 Any concession or relaxation of any of the terms of the Agreement that either party may make or allow the other party will not in any way compromise any or all of the rights contained herein or in law of the party making or allowing the said concession or relaxation to demand specific performance
+32.2 Any concession or relaxation of any of the terms of the Agreement that either party may make or allow the other party will not in any way compromise any or all of the rights contained herein or in law of the party making or allowing the said concession or relaxation to demand specific performance

 This Agreement, together with all schedules, appendices, Service Schedules, annexures and/or amendments from time to time and any specifically referenced documents if applicable, constitutes the complete and exclusive statement of the Agreement between the Parties and supersedes all prior or contemporaneous agreements, promises, representations, understandings and negotiations between the Parties, whether written or oral, with respect to the subject matter hereof.
 The terms and conditions of any and all schedules, appendices, Service Schedules (including any specifically referenced documents, if applicable) to this Agreement, as amended from time to time by mutual agreement of the Parties or in accordance with the terms of this Agreement, are incorporated herein by reference and shall constitute part of this Agreement as if fully set out herein.

 5. CHARGES AND FEES AND PAYMENT TERMS 7